Porches Pottery: About the pottery

 Swift designed the building that houses Porches Pottery to resemble a 17th-century farmhouse.
-(In Porches he also designed the interior of a 17th-century building, which he helped restore, that today is the O Leão de Porches restaurant; the original building and entrance to the International School of the Algarve, which he was instrumental in founding; the stations of the cross at the Igreja Matriz (Porches), where he is buried.)
-The pottery has an adjoining Café, Bar Bacchus, which is decorated with tiles painted by Swift.
+(In Porches he also designed the interior of a 17th-century building, which he helped restore, which today is the O Leão de Porches restaurant; the original building and entrance to the International School of the Algarve, which he was instrumental in founding; the stations of the cross at the Igreja Matriz (Porches), where he is buried.)

+The building has an adjoining café, Bar Bacchus, which is decorated with tiles painted by Swift.
 There is an outside eating area decorated with tiles designed by Swift's late daughter, Katherine Swift, who managed the pottery following her father's death.
-Porches Pottery is still run by the Swift family.
+The pottery is still run by the Swift family.
 Porches Pottery's role in the revival of the regional craft has been recognised.